-An example of how far (the undefinable) “must not influence play” and also “5m” was being taken can be seen in the first video clip below.
+An example of how far (the undefinable) “must not influence play” and also “5m” has being taken can be seen in the first video clip below.
 Some participants still seem to have the idea that if a player does not at some point get 5m from the ball (even after a self-pass has commenced – been taken – and the ball has been moved 5m) they cannot at any point engage the player in possession of the ball (the taker of a self-pass) but that is simply not true – not at all what the UMB has added – in fact the opposite to “this same player can.”

 However, the fact that a player who has not retreated 5m from the place of the offence can legitimately contest for the ball once a self-passer has moved the ball 5m (this is total movement of the ball – not necessarily a straight line between the place the self-pass was taken and the place the ball sic now is) is being abused by defenders who do not at any point make any attempt to get 5m from the ball.
 It is therefore necessary for an umpire to (be able) to differentiate between a player who has been given no opportunity to retreat or even attempt retreat and a player who simply doesn’t bother to retreat much beyond playing distance of the ball or deliberately (for tactical reasons) does not retreat as far as is required – and to take appropriate action.